AlluvialFinance/go-utils/app/README.md

 // implement any combination of lifecycle interfaces as needed for your service
 // the Go compiler will indicate which methods are required based on the interfaces you choose
 // select interfaces according to the responsibilities of your service
-// possible interfaces include: Loggable, Initializable, Runnable, Closable, API, Middleware, Checkable, Measurable type Service interface {
+// possible interfaces include: Loggable, Initializable, Runnable, Closable, API, Middleware, Checkable, Measurable, ShutdownAware type Service interface {
     app.Runnable
     app.Initializable